bosd/odoo-data-flow/docs/guides/server_to_server_migration.md

 1. Connect to the staging Odoo database.
 2. Export the `id`, `name`, and `phone` fields for all `res.partner` records.
-3. In memory, transform the data by prepending "Staging - " to each partner's name.
+3. In memory, apply the transformations from `partner_migrator.py`.
 4. Connect to the production Odoo database.
-5. Import the transformed data, creating new partners with the updated names.
+5. Import the transformed data.